20 Shopify checkout customizations to increase sales (2025)

 Shoppers will be more likely to purchase from your store if your express checkout options look more like this:

-More payment options lead to more opportunities to get sales.
-But beyond that, it signals that you consider your shoppers’ preferences and care enough to enhance the customer experience.
+More payment options lead to more opportunities to make sales.
+But beyond that, it signals that you consider your shoppers’ preferences and care enough to improve the customer experience.

 To help you set this up, check out Shopify’s official guide for setting up payment methods.